 To build character, to toughen the mind, to break your spirits, to strengthen your nerves, and to break you down emotionally.
-These are just some of the reasons why mind games are played on you.
-And during boot camp mind games can and will get on your every last freakin nerve.
+These are just some of the reasons why mind games are played on you, and during boot camp you are guaranteed to experience some very motivating and interesting mind games.

 SOME OF THE MIND GAMES I WENT THROUGH

-Understand that not all drill instructors play the same games, so many of these events will not be the ones you go through.
+Understand that not all boot camp platoons play the same games, so many of these events will not be the ones you go through.
 But there are many varieties of these games and the concepts are basically the same.
 The term "thrashing" refers to extra physical training (I.T.), or unwanted PT.

 - If a foot locker was left unlocked, we all had to lock our locks together in several balls.
 Then the balls of locks were tossed into the center of our squad bay and we were given one minute to find and to unlock our locks.
 An impossible task, but a great character builder.
 Since we were not able to complete our assigned task we were thrashed for several minutes and we were told how useless and pathetic we are.